garymm/earl/NOTES.md

 # Design notes

-## Sebulba / multiple inference devices for GymnasiumLoop
+## Sebulba / multiple actor devices for GymnasiumLoop

 One global queue
- deque[tuple(initial step state, final step state, trajectory)]
+ deque[tuple(initial actor state, final actor state, trajectory)]
 Question: what should maxlen be?
 1? or 2 to allow non-blocking pop and push?

 One global queue: deque[Networks], which has maxlen 1 (can do 2 to avoid blocking at the cost of more memory).
-Basically the staging area for the networks to be used on the next inference cycle.
+Basically the staging area for the networks to be used on the next actor cycle.

-Inferencer:
+Actor:
-* copy latest networks to inference device.
+* copy latest networks to actor device.
-* run inference cycle.
+* run actor cycle.
-* calls Agent.shard_step_state(step_state, sharding), copies trajectory and step state to update devices. append tuple(initial StepState, final StepStat, trajectory) to queue.
+* calls Agent.shard_actor_state(actor_state, sharding), copies trajectory and step state to update devices. append tuple(initial StepState, final StepStat, trajectory) to queue.

-Later optimization: double buffering so we have two threads per inferencer, one that is stepping agent one that is stepping environment.
-Essentially doubles the number of inferencers.
+Later optimization: double buffering so we have two threads per actor, one that is stepping agent one that is stepping environment.
+Essentially doubles the number of actor.
 Doesn't actually complicate things too much.

 Main thread, does updates, everthing with pmap: pops tuple(initial step state, final step state, trajectory)